remy-guillermin/WACCM-Analysis/Scripts/Description.md

 ## Utils

-### sort.ipynb
-This script shall be used first to sort all experiment data files into folder if this cannot be done by hand.

-### DST.ipynb
-Because we can only find DST index values for one year, we need to regroup the three years into one file, this can be done easily with the `panda` package.

-### Hp30.ipynb
-We need to do the same with Hp30 index, but we use the `json`package here.

-### omni_index.ipynb
+### Add_omni.ipynb

-We need to do the same with omni indexes.
+Because we already created the global data files, we need to append the new index that we will use.
+First is the omni indexes, Interplanetary Magnetic Field (IMF) and Wind Speed (speed).
+We also want to add the wind speed one hour before the measurements (this is a good approximation of a long it takes to the wind to reach WACCM height).

-### SuperMAG_index.ipynb
+### Add_supermag.ipynb

-Last we do the same for the SuperMAG indexes (SME, SMU and SML).
+We need to add also SuperMAG value, SML, SMU and SME, respectively maximum Westward strength, maximum Eastward strength and the difference between those two.

 ### Create_CSV.ipynb
 This script must be used only to create the global data files named like `global_data_4_0.5.csv`, where in this case `4` is the value of one altitude slot and `0.5` the value of one time slot.